rahulyadav46691499/TDS-Project-1/README.md

 - repositories.csv: Contains information about 55786 public repositories from these users

 # Data Collection
-Data collected using GitHub API
+Data collected using GitHub API.
-Only included users with 100+ followers
+Only included users with 100+ followers.

 # Interesting Insight:
 Contributing to popular open-source repositories and being associated with an educational institution may help increase followers and visibility.